Home About Books & Events Author Visits & Contact

 Grades 1-2

 Story time begins with a discussion of feelings, using paper plate emojis.
 Have students guess what the book is about.
 Before reading, the author asks the class to listen for feelings expressed by the chair in the story.
-Read The Little Red Chair then ask what feelings the little red had in the story and how it expressed itself.
+Read THE LITTLE RED CHAIR, then ask what feelings the little red chair had in the story and how it expressed itself.

 OR